mreid/mark.reid.name/code/index.markdown

 	[BibDesk][] I wrote a small amount of AppleScript to push selected citations in the latter to the former.

+[Jekyll][]
+:	I have contributed some minor improvements (Maruku markup, categories,
+	permalink options) to the static blog engine [Jekyll][] which, coincidentally, I use to run this site.

 [Instiki][]
-:	I am one of the contributors to the [Instiki][] codebase.
+:	I was one of the contributors to the [Instiki][] codebase.
 I helped
 	streamline and extend the parser that handles the wiki markup.
 </div>